 |10||Jaybird BlueBuds X||Earbuds||8 hrs||$$$$||3.8|

-3 Benefits of Using Bluetooth Headphones
+3 Benefits of Using Bluetooth Headphones for Workouts

 1. No more cords.
 Whether you have to adjust your headphone cord every few minutes or whether you’re tired of nearly ripping your headphones off your head every time you make a big stride, or perform your next rep, cordless headphones are the way to go.